 Shoulder exercise is done with a wide range of variations.
 Isometric contractions are one of the ways to perform shoulder exercise.
-In my previous articles, I discussed how to perform isometric exercises of elbow, wrist, knees and low back.
+In my previous articles, I discussed how to perform isometric exercises of the elbow, wrist, knees, and low back.
 Isometric exercises are exercises that do not produce any visible body movements.
 The length of the muscle fibers does not change while performing this exercise.
 That is why these exercises are a good option to consider when a joint is in a cast or immobilized.
 They are also a good option to initiate your exercise protocol when a person demonstrates severe weakness or pain.

 When to perform Shoulder Exercises Isometrically?

 There are many benefits to performing isometric exercises.
 Depending on the muscle strength, and goal that you and your therapist are working on, a therapist may provide isometric exercises in different forms to achieve that goal.
 Below are the few indications that you can utilize shoulder isometric exercises.

 - As initiate exercises in people with severe deconditioning

 - To reduce muscle pain and muscle spasm

 With some repetitions, isometric exercise helps to reduce pain.
 With increasing muscle pumping action, it helps to reduce swelling.
 They also increase strength and make a person be able to perform full ROM isotonically.